pritindra/Inventory_System_Eurymedons/README.md

   * Only selected admins or superusers are permitted for full acccess of the inventory.
 Only superusers/selected admins can give users specific permissions and other customzatios from the admin panel.
   * A user friendly chatbot for easy maintanence and help of the system

-  # What makes our Inventory better than everyone else? :clap:

- The problem with the traditional inventory system was that they were not secured and easily maintainable.
-In a world of Technologies, there is need of an online system of inventory management.
-But still most inventory system is made using the outdated php language or languages such as React which is known for it's unstable modules sometimes.
-  After going through a number of articles we found out that Django will be the best language for an inventory system.
-The Django language is open source and maintain by a large communities and with every update it becomes more and more better.
-It is very much secure than the other languages and even a normal user can be quickly learn to handle the models of the websites and customize it accordingly.

-  And the very next thing that makes us better than any other inventory systems is that instead of the traditional barcode system, we are now using a new cryptography based encryption system.
-We found out that using barcodes have now become outdated and it is very vulnerable.
-Any person can retrieve the information stored in a barcode and it is big concern.
-Even though we are just sending equiments from one place to another, we have to make everything in a secure way.

-  Now an user can use our encryption system, input the data such as the quantity of items and their types, encrypt it with a key and print out the encrypted text(instead of the barcode) and send it out with the items.
-The user who will recieve it will now use the key given to him and decrypt the text(instead of the usual scanning of the barcode).
-  This way is more secure as only the person who has the key can access the information.

-  The Encryption system can also be used to exchange information between different person and can be put into many different uses as required by the user.

 # Installation -
 The `requirements.txt` file contains all the required libraries to be installed.